Indian flag

 Overview

 Waalaxy is a multichannel prospecting and social selling platform built around LinkedIn.
-It automates invitations, profile visits, and messages, then adds cold email, email finder, and basic CRM-style views so that teams can run outbound and social selling from a single interface.
+It automates invitations, profile visits, and messages, then adds cold email, email finder, and basic CRM-style views so teams run outbound and social selling from a single interface.

 Pros

-AI assistance for messaging and reply detection helps teams personalize outreach and automatically stop sequences when a prospect responds.
+• AI assistance for messaging and reply detection helps teams personalize outreach and stop sequences automatically when a prospect responds.

 Cons